brianr482/ng-modular-template/README.md

 Run `ng serve` and navigate to `http://localhost:4200/`.

+The app will automatically reload if you change any of the source files.

 ## Production build
 Run `ng build --prod`.
 You will get the compiled project in the following path: `project-folder/dist/`.